douglaskataki/PrivEscWindows/README.md

 # Download windows 11 dev edition
 Download from this link: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

+Be careful!
+The VM will require a minimum of 8GB of RAM and at least 70GB of disk space.

 # First, Before anything
 We need to enable our machine to execute scripts.
 To do that, we will follow this instructions (as user User, which is the default one):